fengyaogong/deep_boltzmann/README.md

+This project is essentially abandoned.
+I wanted to transition this to theano and that required me to abandon einsum, I did this, but, while it worked (give or take) I never found any decent use for it.

 deep_boltzmann
 ==============
 This class intends to implement a deep boltzmann machine as described by [Hinton and Salakhutdinov][5].
 There could (might (should)) be a better way to get predictions, but a prediction method using gibbs sampling and masks is implemented.